lukegriffith/SSHTrust/README.md

 ## SSH CA Key Signing Server

-This project is a simple rest API that generates SSH Certificate Authorities (CA), signs SSH public keys using those CAs.
+This project is a simple rest API that generates SSH Certificate Authorities (CA) and signs SSH public keys using those CAs.

 ## Project Overview